De La Salle College (Toronto): Campus

 In 2005, the school completed construction of its outdoor, all-purpose gym/tennis courts/batting cages.
 As of September 2015, the school completed installation of its new artificial turf playing field.

+In the summer of 2023, The school's President announced plans to reconstruct the Arena into the new Student Life Centre, this is planned to include; a student commons area, offices and gyms.
+In 2024 the started construction with the president breaking ground.

 Athletics

 The college formerly operated a junior ice hockey team from the 1910s to 1940s in the Ontario Hockey Association.
 The College won the J. Ross Robertson Cup as the playoffs champions in 1918.
 Alumni from the junior hockey team who later played in the National Hockey League include, Babe Dye, Red Green, Jack Ingoldsby, Duke McCurry, Eddie Rodden, Sid Smith and Jesse Spring.

 De La Salle "Oaklands" have won multiple city and provincial championships (particularly in hockey and football) in the 1950s, 1960s, 1970s and 1980s.
 After the school had re-privatized in 1994, its initial efforts on the competitive playing fields were pale in comparison to its rich history.
 However, by the year 2000, teams from De La Salle were beginning to be noticed.
 Teams such as the Girls and Boys Varsity Hockey, Boys Varsity Basketball, Girls Volleyball, and Girls Soccer were regularly advancing far into the playoffs of their respective leagues, with some making their way to the OFSAA championships.
 In the fall of 2002, its Senior Boys football team made its improbable run to upset heavily favoured Upper Canada College and St. Andrews College for the CISAA championship, and then beat Markham, Lakeshore Catholic, and Nelson for the Ontario Golden Horseshoe Bowl (regional championships).